Francisco Javier de Balmis: Scientific work

 During 1788, on temporary leave from the army, he traveled throughout Mexico to devote himself to the study of local flora and traditional remedies used by natives.
 He conducted a series of experiments at the hospital of San Juan de Dios, publishing Tratado de las virtudes del agave y la begonia (Treatise on the benefits of agave and begonia) in Madrid in 1794.

 Back in Spain, he became the physician of King Charles IV.
 He persuaded the king to send an expedition to America to propagate the recently discovered vaccine against smallpox.
 Balmis was named head of the expedition, which sailed from Spain in 1804.
-He traveled to Puerto Rico, Puerto Cabello, Caracas, Havana, Mérida, Veracruz and Mexico City.
+He traveled to Puerto Rico, Puerto Cabello, Caracas, La Guaira, Havana, Mérida, Veracruz and Mexico City.
 The vaccine was carried as far as Texas in the north and New Granada in the south.

 In Mexico City, he had to convince the viceroy, José de Iturrigaray, but he did so, and the viceroy had his son vaccinated.

 In 1806 Balmis sailed from Acapulco for Manila, and in 1806 arrived back in Spain.
 He returned to Mexico again in 1810.

 He wrote Instrucción sobre la introducción y conservación de la vacuna (Instructions for the introduction and conservation of the vaccine), and translated Moreau's work on the same subject, Tratado histórico-práctico, from the French.

 Miguel Muñoz conserved and spread the vaccine in Mexico until 1844, when the project was taken over by his son Luis.
 After Luis Muñoz, Luis Malanco was in charge of the project.